 In 1876, when the Prince of Wales and Queen Victoria visited India on a tour, Maharaja Ram Singh had the whole city painted pink.
-The pink colour is meant to welcome the guests because pink is the colour of hospitality.
+The pink colour is meant to welcome the guests because it is the colour of hospitality.
 Today, the city is mandated to be kept up pink to maintain the tradition and attract tourism.
 We visited Jaipur for two days and tried to pack in as much as possible on our agenda.
 Though that visit may have been short it covered a lot of ground, so here is a quick guide to Jaipur, India’s Pink City.

 Hire a guide & a driver

-Jaipur has a rich and fantastic history and little secrets around the city only a well-versed guide can show you.
-We had a guide for a day and he was fantastic!
-A very lovely man who not only showed us secrets of Jaipur but also served as a kind of a bodyguard in the markets and advised on purchases.
+Jaipur has a rich and fantastic history.
+There are many little secrets around the city which only a well-versed guide can show you.
+We had a guide for a day and he was really beneficial.
+This very lovely man not only showed us the secrets of Jaipur but also served as a kind of bodyguard in the markets and advised on purchases.

 Shop the markets